B.B. Rich

 Email: [email protected]

-Open Wed-Sat, 10:00 AM - 6:30 PMClick below to buy art from Trellis & Vine's online store, powered by Shopify, or contact B.B.
+Open Wed-Sat, 10:00 AM - 6:00 PMClick below to buy art from Trellis & Vine's online store, powered by Shopify, or contact B.B.
 Rich directly.
+If you want to visit the gallery in person, it's located in Smyrna, Tennessee, about halfway between Nashville and Murfreesboro.

 To sign up to B.B.
 Rich's email list and be among the first to know about new art and events, just use the form below.Your details will be kept private and never used for spam.
 To remove yourself from the email list, just type "unsubscribe" in the message box below and send it.